Jayshua/migrate-postgres/readme.md

           \-- down.sql

-Running `pg-migrate -d "postgres://user:password@localhost.dev/database migrate` will execute the files up.sql in both directories.
+Running `migrate-postgres -d "postgres://user:password@localhost.dev/database migrate` will execute the files up.sql in both directories.

-Following that with `pg-migrate -d "postgres://user:password@localhost.dev/database migrate 0` will execute the files down.sql in both directories, resulting again in an empty database.
+Following that with `migrate-postgres -d "postgres://user:password@localhost.dev/database migrate 0` will execute the files down.sql in both directories, resulting again in an empty database.
 (Assuming down.sql is correctly specified in both directories.)

-Running `pg-migrate create` will result in a directory structure like
+Running `migrate-postgres create` will result in a directory structure like

     migrations
     +--- 1445047047153